shwina/still-magic/README.md

 -   Markdown source files for each human language are in a [collection][jekyll-collections] named after the language.
     -   E.g., `_en` for English.

+-   Use underscores rather than dashes in filenames, e.g., `a_b.md`.
+    -   Need underscores for Python source files that are being loaded.
+    -   Might as well be consistent.

 -   Every file has a unique slug.
 Using the English version as an example:
+    -   Entry in Jekyll configuration's table of contents is `slug`.
     -   File's name is `_en/slug.md`.
     -   File's auto-generated slug is `slug`.
     -   Generated HTML is `_site/en/slug/index.html`.
     -   Chapter ID is `s:slug` and section IDs are `s:slug-something`.
     -   Figure IDs are `f:slug-something`.
-    -   Entry in Jekyll configuration's table of contents is `slug`.
     -   Source for all diagrams for the file are in `./figures/slug.xml` (a [draw.io][draw-io] drawing).
-    -   PNG, SVG, and PDF versions of diagrams are in `./figures/slug-something.suffix`.
+    -   PNG, SVG, and PDF versions of diagrams are in `./figures/slug_something.suffix`.

 -   Every Markdown file's YAML must contain one field:
     -   `title`: the file's title.